Asif-070/Swift_IOS_Project/README.md

 # 🏋️‍♂️ Fitness Trainer iOS Application

-This is a basic **iOS application project** developed as part of coursework for (KUET).
+This is a basic **iOS application project** developed as part of coursework for KUET.
 The app combines fitness training routines with the Pomodoro technique to provide users with structured and time-managed workouts.

 ## 📱 Features